-Delaware River Watershed Fellowship 2018 at John Heinz National Wildlife Refuge
+2022 Delaware River Watershed Fellowship at John Heinz National Wildlife Refuge at Tinicum

-- Required to participate in a 3 day supportive watershed stewardship training at Pocono Environmental Education Center (overnight, June 13-15.) http://www.peec.org/ (Depending on current Covid limitations some or all of this training may take place virtually.)
+- Fellows must participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 15-17.) http://www.peec.org/ (Depending on current Covid limitations some or all of this training may take place virtually.)

 – Assist with trail maintenance, including debris or trash clean up, as well as daily office tasks as needed

 Qualifications and Experience:

-- A positive attitude and good sense of humor, as well as comfort working independently as a leader and part of a team, when needed.
+- A positive attitude and good sense of humor, as well as comfort working independently and as a part of a team, when needed.

 - Valid state driver’s license required OR proficient with public transportation.

-– June 13 – 15: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
-(Food, transportation and accommodations provided.
+– June 15-17: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+(Meals, transportation and accommodations provided.
 Depending on current Covid limitations some or all of this training may take place virtually.)

 How to apply: